civilisation

 4. Dharma and Adharma

 Dharma and Adharma are opposites.
-Dharma sustains stability and peace for individual life and society; Adharma denotes actions and attitudes that violate those stabilizing principles and cause harm.
+Dharma sustains stability and peace for individual life and society; Adharma denotes actions and attitudes that violate those stabilising principles and cause harm.

 5. Sources of Knowledge about Dharma